 Notes: (1) In 2000, Petrochem customers were combined with industrial customers and Poder Publico customers were combined with commercial customers because there is no longer a difference in rates.

 The margin portion of the tariff for 2000 and 2001 is also escalated at IGP-M per the concession contract.
-The residential and commercial margins are, however, escalated by 15% and 24% (in Real) in 2001 and 2002, respectively, instead of IGP-M (9.0% and 9.0%) to adjust tariffs to pre-devaluation levels in a two step process.
+The residential and commercial margins, however, are escalated by 15% and 24% (in Real) in 2001 and 2002, respectively, instead of IGP-M (9.0% and 9.0%) to adjust tariffs to pre-devaluation levels in a two step process.
 This is designed to restore the economic equilibrium of CEG in line with the terms of the concession contract.
 The concession contract also calls for a tariff review every five years.
 Therefore, in 2002, the margins for all other tariffs are escalated at 10.04%, instead of at IGP-M (9.0%).
 The 10.04% escalation is to adjust revenues to a level that will provide for a 12% return on the asset base as provided for in the concession contract.
 The asset base is the original investment adjusted for capital expenditures and escalated at IGP-M. As of December 31, 1999, the regulatory asset base was US$361.8 million.
-From 2002 to 2004, margins are again assumed to escalate at Brazilian inflation.
+From 2002 to 2004, margins are again assumed to escalate at the rate of Brazilian inflation.

 The tariffs included in the historical and projected information are grossed up for PIS/COFINS (revenue based taxes).
 Under current law these combined taxes are 3.65% of gross revenues.
 ICMS (12% of revenues) is not included in revenues.